Skip to content

 Free Walking Tour

 Join a free walking tour in Cape Town to discover the city's history, culture, and hidden gems.
 These tours are usually led by knowledgeable local guides who provide insights into the city's past and present.
 The tours are tip-based, so it's a great way to get acquainted with the city while also supporting local guides.
-Search for “free walking tour Cape Town” on Google or Tripadvisor.
+These are really good value considering you pay $10-20 for a two hour in-person history lesson.
+Search for “free walking tour Cape Town” on Google or Tripadvisor or use the GuruWalk website.

 Kirstenbosch

 Kirstenbosch Botanical Gardens is a must-visit attraction for nature lovers.
 It is acclaimed as one of the most beautiful botanical gardens in the world.
-Kirstenbosch also hosts excellent concerts during the summer months, where you can enjoy live music in a magical outdoor setting.
+Kirstenbosch also hosts excellent concerts and outdoor movies during the summer months; you really can’t ask for a more magical backdrop.
 Search for “Kirstenbosch summer concerts” online to see the latest schedule (tickets for sale on Webtickets).

 Wine tasting